 As of June 30, 2004, management believes that it is more likely than not that the net deferred tax assets will be realized, including the net operating losses from operating activities and stock option exercises, based on future operations.
-The Company has maintained a valuation allowance of \$16.5 million and \$12.9 million at June 30, 2004 and 2003, respectively.
-The net increase in the valuation allowance for 2004 was due to the determination that it is more likely than not that the Company may not realize the tax benefits attributable to certain capital loss carryforwards, deductible temporary differences, which would result in a capital loss carryforward when realized, and federal research and development credits at June 30, 2004.
-The Company will continue to reassess the need for such valuation allowance in accordance with SFAS No. 109 based on the future operating performance of the Company.
+The Company has maintained a valuation allowance of \$15.6 million and \$12.9 million at June 30, 2004 and 2003, respectively.
+The net increase in the valuation allowance for 2004 was due to the determination that it is more likely than not that the Company may not utilize certain capital loss carryforwards and federal research and development credits at June 30, 2004.
+The Company will continue to reassess the need for such valuation allowance in accordance with SFAS 109 based on the future operating performance of the Company.